b3nj4m/streamsummary-stream/README.md

 #### StreamSummary.merge(ss)

 Merge another StreamSummary with this one.
-The two StreamSummaries must have the same `size`.
-Returns a new StreamSummary.
+Returns a new StreamSummary of `size` equal to the combined sizes of the two.

 * `ss` - another StreamSummary instance